txchen-USTC/MiM-ISTD/README.md

 Official pytorch code of our paper "MiM-ISTD: Mamba-in-Mamba for Efficient Infrared Small Target Detection".

 http://arxiv.org/abs/2403.02148

+We have corrected some errors and updated the whole network structure code of our MiM-ISTD.
+Feel free to use it, especially to more other tasks!

 ![image](https://github.com/txchen-USTC/MiM-ISTD/blob/main/overview.jpg)